bctboi23/BoardGen/README.md

 **Repository Structure**

     grade_classifier.ipynb: Contains the implementation of the Multi-Layer Perceptron (MLP) model for route classification.
-    VAE-route-gen.ipynb: Includes the code for the Variational Autoencoder (VAE) used to generate climbing problems.
+    W-CGAN-GP-Board-Gen.ipynb: Includes the code for the GAN used to generate climbing problems.
     preprocessor.ipynb: Scripts and notebooks for preprocessing the Moonboard dataset.
     /Web_Interface: Web interface implementation for interacting with the models.
 (TODO)